 If the heatmap has you spooked and you really don't want to be included, Strava has a single tick box that will ensure your data isn't included.

-- Scroll to the bottom of the page to Strava Metro and Heatmap
+- Scroll down the page to Metro and Heatmap.

-That's all you have to do to ensure this information isn't shared with Strava for the heatmap.
-But note - there's no setting in the Strava app for this, it has to be via a browser.
+That's all you have to do to ensure this information isn't shared with Strava for the heatmap and you can do this in the app or on the website.

 Strava route finding can show who runs where - including you

 As a Strava user, searching your local area can reveal popular running routes, which is perfect for finding alternative places to run or cycle.
-It's easy to do through your account, just hit the "Explore" tab when viewing in a browser.
+It's easy to do through your account, just hit the "Explore" tab.

 This reveals a lot of data and is where it's important to manage your settings to ensure that you have the level of privacy that's appropriate for you.